 Here’s a term that means just what is says: the person (or persons) directly covered under your car insurance policy.
 Many families choose the make the primary drivers include every driving-age member of the household.
 This ensures that no matter who’s driving at the time of an accident, any damages to the person or the vehicle are protected.

-Another relatively straightforward definition, “at fault” simply describes the party responsible for any kind of accident.
-In most cases, either the driver found to be at fault or his insurance provider pays for the majority of damages.
+Another relatively straightforward definition, “at-fault” simply describes the party responsible for any kind of accident.
+In most cases, either the driver found to be at-fault or his insurance provider pays for the majority of damages.
 Keep in mind, however, that some states—including Florida, Pennsylvania, and Massachusetts—are no-fault states.
 For a complete list, see here.

-Personal injury protection
+Personal injury protection (PIP)

-If you have personal injury protection coverage, your car insurance provider pays (within predetermined limits) for the medical and funeral expenses of the insured driver, driver’s passengers, or any pedestrians involved in the accident.
+If you have personal injury protection coverage, your car insurance provider pays (within predetermined limits) for the medical and funeral expenses of the insured driver, driver’s passengers, or any pedestrians involved in an accident.
 Not every state makes PIP coverage available, but in those states that do, you may hear it referred to as “no-fault” coverage.

 Collision coverage is exactly what it sounds like.
 It pays to fix or replace your vehicle when it’s been damaged by colliding with something else—like a car in an accident or by hitting a stationary object.
 Collision coverage is valuable because it protects your car from damages caused by another vehicle (including hit-and-run collisions) or uninsured drivers.
 In some states, it may even be in effect when driving a rental car.